SimSaladin/kumpulaspace.fi/content/organisation-en.markdown

 The Director of Kumpula Space Centre is Peter Johansson (UH Department of Physics), the Deputy Directors are Minna Palmroth (FMI) and Esa Kallio (Aalto-ELEC).
-The personnel of the centre consists of personnel of the Finnish Meteorological Institute, University of Helsinki or Aalto University, who work in the projects of the centre.
+The personnel of the centre consists of personnel of the Finnish Meteorological Institute, University of Helsinki and Aalto University, who work in the projects of the centre.

 The Centre is supervised by the Steering Group whose members are